cordyStackX/cordy_minikit_official/README.md

+---
+© 2025 Cordy StackX (@cordystackx)
+Licensed under the MIT License.
+Unauthorized removal of this notice violates the license terms.
+---

 # 🧩 cordy_minikit — Web3 Mini Kit by cordyStackX

 A lightweight Web3 toolkit for building wallet UIs, controllers, and provider wrappers — designed for modern frameworks like **Next.js**, **Vite**, and **React-based browser extensions**.